 Note: This Foreword is not a part of these Statutes and is subject to change as directed by the President.
-This Foreword reflects the institutional structure as of 6/1/95.

 A complex institution such as the Georgia Institute of Technology must of necessity have an administrative structure that permits it to accomplish its existing goals; and at the same time, it must have sufficient flexibility to respond to developing needs by alteration of structure and emphasis.
 In the policies of the Board of Regents, the President is charged with the responsibilities for the operation and management of the Institute.
 Thus, the President has the responsibility and authority to organize or reorganize the administrative functions into a pattern which the President believes to be most effective.
-As of 6/1/1995, the lines of authority from the Office of the President (which includes the Provost) extend to all units of the Institute:
+The lines of authority from the Office of the President (which includes the Provost) extend to all units of the Institute.
+Details may be found by consulting the current Georgia Tech Fact Book found at www.irp.gatech.edu.